vedikasaklani/chatbot-and-mcp-agent-commerce/README.md

 # Agent Commerce
-(recent readme.md changes are being made to test my git-app)
+(recent readme.md changes are being made to test my gitapp)
 ### An e-commerce backend built for both humans and AI agents.

 Traditional e-commerce APIs are designed for applications.